 I knew it’d be hard to say goodbye, but I didn’t expect it to be that hard.
 As I turned in my badge, I was overwhelmed by a sense of loss.
 One of my coworkers had tears in her eyes.
 Another refused to believe that I was leaving.
 Jensen Huang was at my farewell party (by chance) and was really nice about it.
 It hurt me when my teammates asked: “Are you leaving because you don’t like us?”

 I love my teammates.
 I wish I had more time to work with them.
-However, as I’m still trying to learn as much as I could, I need a different environment to learn a different set of skills.
+However, as I’m still trying to learn as much as I can, I need a different environment to learn a different set of skills.

 I’m joining an early stage startup that focuses on the machine learning production pipeline.
 We’re still in stealth so there’s not much I can say, except that the team is of a caliber that I’ve never seen at a startup.
 They are a rare breed of researchers with excellent engineering skills.
 I’m honored and excited to be part of the team.
 I can’t wait to show you what we’ve been working on!